adop1d/crud-apirest-java/README.md

 **Just a CRUD, i'll show you how to execute the code**

+i was testing so my database is based on a model of a product, not too complicated, but good enough to practice and show what im capable of

 *~~I made this with postman, tableplus, docker, postgresql, hibernate, spring boot, and the core was all made in java.~~*